Fans jubilate as Mr Ibu prepares to finally get discharged from hospital

 - Mr Ibu has given yet another update about the state of his health and this time his fans can truly celebrate

-- The veteran actor who was admitted at the hospital for days has announced that he will finally be heading home
+- The veteran actor who was admitted to the hospital for days has announced that he will finally be heading home

 - Mr Ibu accompanied the heartwarming announcement with a video of him getting a haircut so he can look better than when he came in

-Popular Nollywood veteran, Mr Ibu got a lot of Nigerians worried after it was announced that his poor health has landed him in the hospital.
+Popular Nollywood veteran, Mr Ibu, got a lot of Nigerians worried after it was announced that his poor health had landed him in the hospital.

 The movie star has been giving updates as he started his recovery journey and he recently made it known that he is fit to return home.